 The standard format for documents proposing changes to Bitcoin.

-Bitcoin has no hierarchical or defined organisational structure.
-As a result, a generally agreed-upon standard for the introduction of new ideas to Bitcoin was required.
+Bitcoin, as an open-source, decentralized cryptocurrency, has no hierarchical or defined organizational structure.
+As a result, a generally agreed-upon standard for the introduction of new ideas and development to Bitcoin was required.